After 1861 an important variant of the overland trails system, the Nebraska City-

 Richards and giving the village Mary Richards's maiden name.

-A major event in Bradshaw's history was the June 3, 1890, tornado
+A major event in Bradshaw's history was the June 3, 1890, tornado that destroyed

 the village, killing twelve and injuring sixty.
 By 1900 Bradshaw had been rebuilt and